xudongzhao461/Chirplet-Fourier-Analysis-Network-ChirpFAN-/README.md

 ## Citation

-Please kindly cite the papers if this code is useful and helpful for your research.
+Please kindly cite the papers if this code is useful to your research.

 X. Zhao et al., "Chirplet Fourier Analysis Network for Cross-Scene Classification of Multisource Remote Sensing Data," in IEEE Transactions on Geoscience and Remote Sensing.